trialsnet-project/trialsnet-project.github.io/_posts/2024-03-11-trialsnetACI.md

 - Service Robots for Enhanced Passenger's Experience
 - Autonomous APRON

+The event was very successful with a global audience of about 160 attendees, and received very positive comments.
+{: .text-justify}

-{% include figure image_path="/assets/images/news/aia1.jpeg" alt="Use case presentation at ACI Worls Webinar for Private Wireless Networks." caption="Use case presentation at ACI Worls Webinar for Private Wireless Networks." %}
+{% include figure image_path="/assets/images/news/aia1.jpeg" alt="Use case presentation at ACI World Webinar for Private Wireless Networks." caption="Use case presentation at ACI World Webinar for Private Wireless Networks." %}